 French Onion Stuffed Meatballs are the ULTIMATE comfort food.
 Combining the best of so many worlds with super-flavorful caramelized onions, tender, juicy meatballs, and lots of gooey cheese – these are SO worth the work.

 Now that the weather is turning a bit, I can finally share with you guys one of the BEST blogger recipes I have ever tried.
 Hands down.
-Brianne from Cupcakes & Kale Chips hit a home run with this recipe.
+Brianne from Cupcakes & Kale Chips hit a homerun with this recipe.
 It is unique, creative, and so satisfying and delicious.

 That being said, take a peek at what you have on hand, and make Brianne’s original recipe, my variation, or a combination of the two.
 Experiment, and adapt it to your own tastes, and your own style.

-This would be easily adapted to a slow cooker.
+These french onion stuffed meatballs would be easily adapted to a slow cooker.
 Just toss the browned meatballs into a crockpot, top as instructed, and cook on low for 2-3 hours or high for 1-2 hours.
 Adjust the cooking times for your personal slow cooker as needed.

 Have you seen our Crazy for Crock Pots recipe group over on Facebook yet?
 We are over

-7000, 20,000, 38,000, 61,000 strong of recipe-loving members who love slow cooking!
+7000, 20,000, 38,000, 67,000 strong of recipe-loving members who love slow cooking!
 My awesome friend Judy from The Midnight Baker started it, and was kind enough to include me in on the fun!
 Stop by, join, and say hello!